-The event is run under British Rowing Rules with these special conditions:
+The event is run under the auspices of British Rowing with these special conditions:

 - All Participants in the race must be in full-time education in schools or sixth-form colleges, and must be 18 or younger on the day of the race.

-- No composite entries are allowed or ‘flags of convenience’ crews.
+- No composite entries are allowed or ‘flags of convenience’ crews please.

 - All competitors must have attained their 13th birthday.

-- A club may only enter a 2nd or 3rd crew if a genuine first crew has been entered.
+- A club should only enter a ‘2nd crew if a genuine first crew has been entered.

 It is a condition of entry that all those taking part are competent swimmers.
-The committee take every precaution to ensure the safety of competitors, but is not to be held responsible for accidents.
+Schools and clubs should ensure all racing takes place in safe conditions and is COVID secure.more...